-In December 2015 the PRISA Board of Directors approved a new Code of Conduct, henceforth called the Code of Ethics, setting out the principles and standards of conduct that should govern the companies in Grupo

-PRISA and all their employees, aimed at ensuring ethical and responsible behavior in the pursuit of their activities.
+Prisa Group has a Code of Ethics that sets out the principles and standards of conduct that should govern the companies in PRISA Group and all their employees, aimed at ensuring ethical and responsible behavior in the pursuit of their activities.

-The PRISA Compliance Office reports functionally and administratively to the Audit Committee and is the body charged with safeguarding and promoting ethical behavior of employees, associates and members of Grupo PRISA, and, therefore, amongst other functions, with overseeing their compliance with the Code of Ethics.
+The PRISA Compliance Unit reports functionally and administratively to the Audit Committee and is the body charged with safeguarding and promoting ethical behavior of employees, associates and members of PRISA Group, and, therefore, amongst other functions, with overseeing their compliance with the Code of Ethics.

-The Compliance Office must report incidents relating to the Code of Ethics to the Corporate Governance Committee so that the latter can examine compliance with the Group's rules of governance.
+The Compliance Unit must report incidents relating to the Code of Ethics to the Corporate Governance Committee so that the latter can examine compliance with the Group's rules of governance.

-The Compliance Office promotes internal communication with officers and employees to ensure they know the compliance policy and obligations in this respect and organizes refresher courses for them on compliance matters.
+The Compliance Unit promotes internal communication with officers and employees to ensure they know the compliance policy and obligations in this respect.

-The Code of Ethics approved in December 2015, the same as the one in force previously, has been communicated and disseminated to all employees of the Group to whom it applies.
-Also, the PRISA Communication Department has implemented an internal and external communication plan for the Code, supervised by the PRISA Compliance Office, and the associated training plan.
+The Code of Ethics has been communicated and disseminated to all employees of the Group to whom it applies.
+Also, the PRISA Communication Department has implemented an internal and external communication plan for the Code, supervised by the PRISA Compliance Unit, and the associated training plan.

-The Code of Ethics is posted on the corporate website (www.prisa.com) and in Grupo PRISA's global intranet (Toyoutome).
+The Code of Ethics is posted on the corporate website (www.prisa.com) and in PRISA's global intranet (Toyoutome).